seed-cat/seedcat/docs/recovery.md

 `?` wildcards can be used with letters to constrain the words guessed
 - For instance, the word `donkey` will be guessed with `do?` or `?key` or `?onk?`
 - You can also separate different guesses with `|` such as `do?|da?`

+With today's hardware if you are completely missing more than 4 seed words then recovery is impossible.
+If you know some information about the missing seed words (such as the first letter) then recovery should be possible.

 Let's try again with constraints on the second word:
 ```bash